Ultrarigid tangents of sub-Riemannian nilpotent groups: Notation and preliminaries

 In particular, left translations and dilations are $1$-quasiconformal maps of a Carnot group to itself.

 Quasiconformal maps between Carnot groups $(\G,d)$ and $(\G',d')$ are Pansu differentiable almost everywhere with respect to any Haar measure, see \cite[Th\`eor\'eme 2]{pansu1}.
-An alternative equivalent measure is the $Q$-dimensional Hausdorff measure, where $Q=\sum_{i=1}^s i \, {\rm dim}\, V_{i}$ is the homogeneous dimension.
+One such Haar measure is the $Q$-dimensional Hausdorff measure, where $Q=\sum_{i=1}^s i \, {\rm dim}\, V_{i}$ is the homogeneous dimension.

 We recall that a continuous map $f:\G \to \G'$ is Pansu differentiable at $p \in \G$ if the limit